-As of December 31, 2009 and 2010 and September 30, 2011, the Company had restricted cash in the amount of \$621, \$554 and \$233, respectively, used to collateralize stand by letters of credit outstanding, \$421, \$354 and \$33 of which, respectively, is substantially in favor of its landlords for office space in Seattle, Washington; Cambridge, Massachusetts; and New York, New York.
+As of December 31, 2010, the Company had restricted cash in the amount of \$554 used to collateralize stand by letters of credit outstanding, \$354 of which, was substantially in favor of its landlords for office space in Seattle, Washington; Cambridge, Massachusetts; and New York, New York.
 These letters of credit renew annually, and mature in August 2013, July 2012, and August 2012, respectively.
+As of December 31, 2011, the restricted cash balance associated with these letters of credit outstanding was \$33.
+The reduction in restricted cash was related to the letter of credit for the Company's Cambridge, Massachusetts facility being transferred under one of the bank credit facilities (Note 10).
+As such, the related certificate of deposit was no longer considered restricted.
 The remaining \$200 is associated with the contractual provisions of the Company's corporate credit card.